openid/eKYC-IDA/openid-connect-4-identity-assurance.md

 Claim sources SHOULD sign the assertions containing `verified_claims` in order to demonstrate authenticity and provide for non-repudiation.
 The RECOMMENDED way for an RP to determine the key material used for validation of the signed assertions is via the claim source's public keys.
 These keys SHOULD be available in the JSON Web Key Set available in the `jwks_uri` metadata value in the `openid-configuration` metadata document.
 This document can be discovered using the `iss` Claim of the particular JWT.

-The OP MAY combine aggregated and distributed Claims with `verified_claims` provided by itself (see (#op_attested_and_external_claims)).
+The OP can combine aggregated and distributed Claims with `verified_claims` provided by itself (see (#op_attested_and_external_claims)).

 If `verified_claims` elements are contained in multiple places of a response, e.g., in the ID Token and an embedded aggregated Claim, the RP MUST preserve the claims source as context of the particular `verified_claims` element.

-Note: Any assertion provided by an OP or AS including aggregated or distributed Claims MAY contain multiple instances of the same End-User Claim.
+Note: Any assertion provided by an OP or AS including aggregated or distributed Claims can contain multiple instances of the same End-User Claim.
 It is up to the RP to decide how to process these different instances.

 ### Aggregated and Distributed claims validation